Boundary corrections for kernel approximation to differential operators

-Starting from the kernel based high-order approach for simulating the H-J equations with non-periodic boundary treatment \cite{christlieb2019kernel}, this paper constructs generalized differential operators by incorporating appropriate boundary derivative terms, ensuring that the scheme achieves high order for a range of boundary conditions, including periodic, Dirichlet, and Neumann conditions.
-As part of the generalization introduced in this work, the method is extended to the case of high order kernel based methods for second derivative operators.
+Starting from the kernel-based high-order approach for simulating the H-J equations with non-periodic boundary treatment \cite{christlieb2019kernel}, this paper constructs generalized differential operators by incorporating appropriate boundary derivative terms, ensuring that the scheme achieves high order for a range of boundary conditions, including periodic, Dirichlet, and Neumann conditions.
+As part of the generalization introduced in this work, the method is extended to the case of high order kernel-based methods for second derivative operators.
 The construction of these operators for non-periodic domains is more complex compared to periodic domains, especially when dealing with second derivatives \cite{christlieb2020}.
-To achieve high order kernel based operators for a range of boundary conditions, we extend the ideas in \cite{christlieb2019kernel} and make use of Taylor expansions to derive recurrent relations for general boundary terms that need to be constructed for the method to achieve the desired high order accuracy.
+To achieve high order kernel-based operators for a range of boundary conditions, we extend the ideas in \cite{christlieb2019kernel} and make use of Taylor expansions to derive recurrent relations for general boundary terms that need to be constructed for the method to achieve the desired high order accuracy.

-To the best of our knowledge, this seems to be the first paper to theoretically achieve high-order accuracy for both first and second derivatives under non-periodic boundary conditions for kernel based methods.
+To the best of our knowledge, this seems to be the first paper to theoretically achieve high-order accuracy for both first and second derivatives under non-periodic boundary conditions for kernel-based methods.
 Our operators can be applied to a variety of partial differential equations (PDEs), including transport, wave, heat, and convection-diffusion equations.

 The paper is organized as follows.
-After we review the kernel-based representations for first and second order derivative operators in Section 2, we analyze them to obtain the generalized boundary terms for both first and second order derivative operators in Section 3.
-In Section 4, we present the boundary corrected operators for general boundary conditions and address periodic and non-periodic conditions, such as Dirichlet and Neumann problems.
-Before we proceed to numerical examples, we demonstrated the implementation of spatial discretization on both uniform and non-uniform grids in Section 5.
-Then, a collection of numerical examples is presented to demonstrate the performance of the proposed method in Section 6.
+After we review the kernel-based representations for first and second order derivative operators, we analyze them to obtain the generalized boundary terms for both first and second order derivative operators in Section 2.
+In Section 3, we present the boundary corrected operators for general boundary conditions and address periodic and non-periodic conditions, such as Dirichlet and Neumann problems.
+Before we proceed to numerical examples, we demonstrated the implementation of spatial discretization on both uniform and non-uniform grids in Section 4.
+Then, a collection of numerical examples is presented to demonstrate the performance of the proposed method in Section 5.